 Before we get too far into discussing the best careers for ENFPs, let’s first discuss what the ENFP personality is, and key traits and characteristics.
-ENFPs are generally great with people, and have a natural talent and hunger for entrepreneurship and leadership.
+ENFPs are generally great with people and have a natural talent and hunger for entrepreneurship and leadership.

 ENFPs typically want a career that he or she can be passionate about.
 Settling for an unfulfilling career simply won’t do for the ENFP personality type.
 Unlike the INFP personality type, money is not the prime motivator for ENFPs.
 ENFPs are typically happy with a simplistic lifestyle, one that doesn’t focus solely on material possessions.
 The majority of ENFPs would rather focus on a rewarding career that they are truly passionate about rather than to get rich.

 Now that you have a better understanding of the ENFP personality type, as well as the key ENFP personality characteristics and traits, what are the best ENFP careers?
-Because ENFPs are typically extroverted professionals, and are generally great with people, many ENFPs naturally find themselves in various health care roles, ministry, counseling or education.
+Because ENFPs are typically extroverted professionals and are generally great with people, many ENFPs naturally find themselves in various health care roles, ministry, counseling, or education.
 Their extroverted intuition allows them to work with young adult students who are more developed and interested in abstracted learning.

-ENFP college students may struggle to identify a college major that satisfies their broad interests and versatile abilities.
+ENFP students may struggle to identify a college major that satisfies their broad interests and versatile abilities.
 As a result, they may struggle with choosing an Associate’s degree, Bachelor’s degree, or Master’s degree.
 Similar to the ENTP personality type, the ENFP personality type stems from the dominant extroverted intuition and thinking.
 These personality types love to explore a variety of options and career paths before making a firm decision.
-ENFP and ENTP personality types also enjoy the opportunity to explore various fields, “find themselves”, and discover their deepest passions through their experiences and work.
+ENFP and ENTP personality types also enjoy the opportunity to explore various fields, find themselves, and discover their deepest passions through their experiences and work.

 Most ENFP career paths that land in the healthcare space typically involve psychology and mental health, including counseling or psychiatry.
-Many ENFP career paths also naturally gravitate towards non-profit, volunteer, or humanitarian work, such as the Peace Corps, environmental protection agencies, animal shelters and organizations, and so on.
+Many ENFP career paths also naturally gravitate towards a non-profit, volunteer, or humanitarian work, such as the Peace Corps, environmental protection agencies, animal shelters and organizations, and so on.

 ENFP people who naturally find themselves in business fields, such as entrepreneurship, leadership, and other enterprise-level roles are attracted by the thought and creativity behind products, services, and ideas.
-The most common enterprise ENFP jobs include sales, marketing, business management, law, politics, journalism and even day trading (stocks).
+The most common enterprise ENFP jobs include sales, marketing, business management, law, politics, journalism, and even day trading (stocks).

 Most ENFPs are also extroverted.
 ENFP and ENTP personality types are often best suited for journalism.
 These people love to travel, engage with other people, explore ideas and write about their experiences.
 This particular career path also allows a certain level of creativity, which goes hand in hand with these extroverted thinkers.
 Entrepreneurial ENFP types may also try various “technical” fields and roles, such as graphic and web design, freelance writing, photography, blogging, music and art, and so on.

 ENFPs with a level of social perceptiveness, as outlined above, that also gravitate towards entrepreneurship may also start their own counseling practice.
-Many ENFPs also sell their own artistic creations online, such as via Pinterest or Etsy.
+Many ENFPs also sell their own artistic creations online, such as on Pinterest or Etsy.

 All in all, entrepreneurship grants the ENFP personality type the freedom and level of creativity they desire without the rigid, firm hold from an organizational structure.
-Many ENFPs also enjoy the marketing sector of entrepreneurship, and are often more motivated to promote and sell their own product(s) and/ or service(s) or ideas.
-Some of the most famous ENFPs include Ellen Degeneres, Mark Twain, and Walt Disney.
+Many ENFPs also enjoy the marketing sector of entrepreneurship and are often more motivated to promote and sell their own product(s) and/ or service(s) or ideas.
+Some of the most ENFPs include Ellen Degeneres, Mark Twain, and Walt Disney.

 In summary, here are some examples of the best ENFP careers and jobs that are worth exploring: